Colon and Rectal Cancer Treatments

 Treatment for colon and rectal cancer may include a single treatment or a combination of surgery, chemotherapy, radiation therapy or targeted therapies.

-The primary treatment for colorectal cancer is often surgical removal (called resection) of the cancerous portion and surrounding lymph nodes, along with a length of normal tissue on either side of the cancer.
+The primary treatment for colorectal cancer is often surgical removal (called resection) of the cancerous part and surrounding lymph nodes, along with a length of normal tissue on either side of the cancer.

-Northwestern Medicine has specialized surgical oncologists who have expertise in colorectal cancer surgery including liver resection and ablation.
-Many of these surgeries can be done using a minimally invasive approach.
+Northwestern Medicine has specially trained surgical oncologists with expertise in colorectal cancer surgery.
+Your colorectal surgeon will collaborate with oncology (cancer care) surgeons that specialize in liver or lung resection or ablation (cauterization) when appropriate.
+Many of these surgeries can be done using a minimally invasive or robotic approaches.

-Medicines are administered either through the veins or by mouth to interfere with the cancer cells’ reproduction.
-Your experienced medical oncologist will determine the best combination of medications for your stage of cancer.
-Chemotherapy after surgery can increase the survival rate for patients with some stages of colorectal cancer.
-It can also help relieve symptoms of advanced cancer.
+Medications are administered either through the veins or by mouth to interfere with cancer cells’ ability to reproduce.
+Your medical oncologist will determine the best combination of medications for your stage of cancer.

-- Intensity modulated radiation therapy (IMRT): High-precision radiotherapy delivers exact radiation doses to a malignant (cancerous) tumor.
+- Intensity modulated radiation therapy (IMRT): High-precision radiotherapy delivers different radiation doses to different parts of the tumor.

-- Gamma Knife® radiosurgery (stereotactic radiotherapy): This radiation procedure delivers a single high-dose radiation treatment or a few fractionated radiation treatments to a malignant tumor.
+- Stereotactic radiotherapy (SBRT): This radiation procedure delivers a single high-dose radiation treatment to a cancerouos tumor.
+This may be appropriate for smaller tumors.

-- Radioembolization: Interventional radiologists place tiny beads of radioactive isotopes (yttrium-90 or Y-90) directly in the blood vessels that feed a liver tumor.
-This blocks the tumor's blood supply, delivers radiation and spares healthy tissue.
-This minimally invasive procedures may be used if your colorectal cancer has spread to the liver.
+- Radioembolization: Interventional radiologists block a tumor's blood supply with radioactive isotopes.
+This also delivers radiation with more precision and spares healthy tissue from unnecessary radiation.
+This minimally invasive procedure may be used if your colorectal cancer has spread to the liver.

-- Chemoembolization: A specially trained interventional radiologist can provide anticancer drugs directly into a tumor through its feeding blood supply.
-This allows for a higher concentration of the drug to be in contact with the tumor for a longer period of time.
+- Chemoembolization: A specially trained interventional radiologist can provide anti-cancer medications directly into a tumor through the blood supply it depends on.
+This allows a higher concentration of the medication to have longer contact with the tumor.

-- Ablation therapies: Ablation therapies include microwave ablation and radiofrequency ablation.
+- Ablation therapies: Ablation (cauterization) therapies include microwave ablation and radiofrequency ablation.
 Ablation treatment destroys tumors without removing them.
-These procedures may be used when surgery is not a good option because of poor health or reduced liver function.
 Often, ablation can be done without surgery by inserting a needle or probe into the tumor through the skin.

-Side effects from cancer treatment can affect your quality of life and your body’s ability to respond to treatment.
-Northwestern Medicine is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
-Palliative medicine specialists provide care to:
+Side effects from cancer treatment can affect your quality of life and how your body responds to treatment.
+Northwestern Medicine is home to a diverse team of palliative medicine specialists who work with your cancer care team to help relieve your pain and manage your symptoms.
+Palliative medicine specialists can help:

 - Treat pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing problems and weight loss.

-- Treat emotional symptoms, such as depression and anxiety.
+- Treat any emotional symptoms, such as depression and anxiety.